ghazal-ansari/Follow-the-circle/README.md

 ### 📌 Overview

-"Circle Click Game" is a fast-paced browser game where players try to click on a moving circle as many times as possible before time runs out.
+"Follow The Cricle" is a fast-paced browser game where players try to click on a moving circle as many times as possible before time runs out.
 It’s fun, minimalist, and a great test of your reflexes.

 ### ⚙️ Features